codeynoor/discord-invisible-ping/README.md

 # 🕵️ Discord invisible ping

-Sends a message to discord containing an invisible or hidden ping. 🕵️
-\nThis started as a simple idea for me to get back in touch with python, it's not the best, but it's usable.
+Sends a message to discord containing an invisible or hidden ping. 🕵️ This started as a simple idea for me to get back in touch with python, it's not the best, but it's usable.

 # ⚙️ Installation
 1. Make sure you have the required modules installed.